 Training will establish the ability for the sales reps to create exceptional customer interactions.
 Then, the resources they will need can be provided to help them easily answer the more difficult questions about product features and details.

 Children have known it since the beginning of mankind: games are fun.
-But now, research in the training world is beginning to show solid evidence of the positive impact games have on engagement and long-term learning.
+But now, research in the training world is showing solid evidence of the positive impact games have on engagement and long-term learning.

 Who knew that something so fun could be so… corporate?